EIC was founded in 1971 to carry out electrical installations

 At EIC we provide industry-leading support and full engineering capabilities using cutting edge software.
 Our qualified and experienced design team use not only CAD solutions but also BIM (Building Information Modelling).

 Our nationwide operation is fully systemised using PDA technology.
 This means the progress of each piece of work can be tracked online via a live web portal.
-The UK-wide workforce of 1,000 men 'on the ground' provides national coverage and rapid response to those unforeseen issues.
+The UK-wide workforce provides national coverage and rapid response to those unforeseen issues.

 With a nationwide workforce, it's not just the men on the ground that keeps EIC operational.
 We also need the expertise of highly skilled account managers, engineers and designers.
 Behind every job we do is the driving force of an account manager and a large network of staff.